The Best of You

 "The Best of You" is a song by American musician Booker T. Jones and a single from the album The Best of You.
 The B-side to the single is "Let's Go Dancin'".

 Kenny Thomas version

 The song was given a new audience in 1991 when the song was covered by English singer Kenny Thomas, retitled "Best of You", from his debut album, Voices (1991).
-Thomas's version reached No. 11 in the United Kingdom and also charted in France, Germany, Ireland, the Netherlands, and New Zealand.
+Thomas's version, produced by Ian Green and released by Cooltempo Records, reached No. 11 in the United Kingdom and also charted in France, Germany, Ireland, Luxembourg, the Netherlands, and New Zealand.